databricks.labs.dqx.check_funcs

 Arguments:

-- SQL query that must return as a minimum a condition column and all merge columns.
-The resulting DataFrame is automatically joined back to the input DataFrame using the merge_columns.
-Reference DataFrames when provided in the ref_dfs parameter are registered as temp view.condition_column
+query- SQL query that must return as a minimum a condition column and all merge columns (if provided).
+When merge_columns are provided, the resulting DataFrame is automatically joined back to the input DataFrame.
+When merge_columns are not provided, the check applies to all rows (either all pass or all fail), making it useful for dataset-level validation with custom_metrics.
+Reference DataFrames when provided in the ref_dfs parameter are registered as temp view.merge_columns- Optional (can be None or omitted).
+List of columns to join results back to input DataFrame.- If provided: Row-level validation - different rows can have different results

 Returns: